A royal outing to Frogmore House and Garden for a passionate historian

 As part of the charity’s 10th anniversary celebrations, Livability was given the special opportunity to invite guests to explore Frogmore House and Garden – an official royal residence.
 Livability Manager, Heather Alblas, recounts the day with Paul Robson who lives at Livability’s Barnabas House residential home in Southend.

-Paul has a real passion for art and historical artifacts as well as traveling and visiting new places.
+Paul has a real passion for art and historical artifacts as well as travelling and visiting new places.
 When the chance came to explore Frogmore House and Garden he was eager to indulge his passion and invited his family friend Hazel.

 They both enjoyed a lovely cup of tea in the marquee on arrival.
 Rain didn’t stop them enjoying the day as they went for a tour of the house – packed with drawings, paintings and many beautiful and interesting artifacts.

 The group had a packed lunch in the ‘Swiss Seat’ overlooking the lake and watched the ducks and ducklings on the water.
 Then we walked around the beautiful gardens, looking at the gothic ruins among many other features, and learned that many royal figures are buried in the grounds of the Royal Mausoleum.

 ‘Livability produced a commemorative programme produced by Livability – it was a great reminder of a lovely day out,’ says Heather.